snltd/SexyMF/README.md

 The root URI of the API is `/smf`, followed by the name of the zone you wish to query, followed by the command you wish to access.
 Service names, properties, flags and other values are passed as query string or form variables, depending on the HTTP verb being used.
-In connect terms:
+In Connect terms:

     /smf/:zone/:command?variables